 Project #2: Patriotic Welcome Mat (or LAWN!)

-*Materials needed: 20″x31″ turf mat (from Amazon), Construction marking spray paint (from Lowes), cardstock paper or cardboard, scissors, a pencil.
+*Materials needed: 20″x31″ turf mat (what dating actually means), Construction marking spray paint (from Lowes), cardstock paper or cardboard, scissors, a pencil.

 Draw stars of different sizes on your cardstock paper or cardboard, and then proceed to cut those stars out.
 The paper AROUND the stars will be your stencils, NOT the stars themselves – therefor, you may want totape the places you cut back up to finish the stencil and make it more sturdy.